Motobecane 2020 Immortal Disc Pro SL Carbon Fiber Drop Bar Gravel Bike Review

 I'm a 61 year old retired military and airline pilot who had gotten about 40 pounds overweight.
 But in August 2019, while visiting friends in Hungary, I did a lot of ebike riding which ended up being a kickstart to cycling for fitness.
 When I got home to hilly East Tennessee I began riding my 1995 Cannondale Super V 900 mountain bike while I did research on ebikes.
 I purchased an Aventon.com Pace 500 ebike online and was blown away by the value and riding fun.
-I have almost 900 miles on the Pace since September 3rd.
+I put over 1000 miles on the Pace in four months of riding.

 Aventon Pace 500 ebike

-I ordered a Salsa Journeyman 700c Drop Bar from my local bike shop but found out it would be late January at the earliest for delivery so I canceled the order and started looking again.
-I had seen bikesdirect.com before and decided to check out what they had to offer.
+I ordered a Salsa Journeyman 700c Drop Bar from my local bike shop but found out it would be at least two months at the earliest for delivery so I canceled the order and started looking again.
+I had seen bikesdirect.com before and since I had such a good experience with the direct buy ebike I decided to check out what they had to offer.

-I liked what I saw in the $2100 Motobecane Immortal Disc Pro SL (Super Light) 57cm gravel bike with Taiwanese unidirectional weave carbon fiber frame (natural carbon color) with through-axles, carbon aero fork, full Shimano Ultegra R8000 drivetrain, Ultegra hydraulic disc brakes and DT Swiss wheelset with Schwalbe G-One Allround 35mm (1.4") tires.
+I liked what I saw in the $2,100 Motobecane Immortal Disc Pro SL (Super Light) 57cm gravel bike with Taiwanese unidirectional weave carbon fiber frame (natural carbon color) with through-axles, carbon aero fork, full Shimano 22 speed Ultegra R8000 drive train, Ultegra hydraulic disc brakes and DT Swiss wheel set with Schwalbe G-One Allround 35mm (1.4") tires.
 Motobecane lists the max tire width at 41mm (1.6") but owners have reported 45mm (1.8") fit just fine.
 The bike is similar to the Salsa Carbon Warbird other than the Warbird's Di2 electric shift upgrade.

 Motobecane Immortal Disc Pro SL

 I went with carbon fiber gray but the red looks pretty good too.
-The carbon fiber frame has cable tubes installed for internal routing and easy cable swap out.
 Photos from BikesDirect.com website.